I had (have?) a detailed discussion of how to use

 william@xubuntu-dtrain:~$ arping -c 4 -I wlp3s0 192.168.1.164 ARPING 192.168.1.164 from 192.168.1.168 wlp3s0 Unicast reply from 192.168.1.164 [F0:03:8C:90:B2:A1] 103.548ms Unicast reply from 192.168.1.164 [F0:03:8C:90:B2:A1] 6.851ms Unicast reply from 192.168.1.164 [F0:03:8C:90:B2:A1] 8.460ms Unicast reply from 192.168.1.164 [F0:03:8C:90:B2:A1] 4.718ms Sent 4 probes (1 broadcast(s)) Received 4 response(s) william@xubuntu-dtrain:~$ arping -c 4 -I wlp3s0 192.168.1.165 ARPING 192.168.1.165 from 192.168.1.168 wlp3s0 Unicast reply from 192.168.1.165 [F0:03:8C:90:B2:A1] 704.047ms Unicast reply from 192.168.1.165 [F0:03:8C:90:B2:A1] 14.626ms Unicast reply from 192.168.1.165 [F0:03:8C:90:B2:A1] 16.761ms Unicast reply from 192.168.1.165 [F0:03:8C:90:B2:A1] 8.088ms Sent 4 probes (1 broadcast(s)) Received 4 response(s)

-Aside from setting up the above config file, you will need to enable IP forwarding, described in the next section.
+Aside from setting up the above config file, you will probably want to enable IP forwarding, described in the next section.
+IP forwarding is not required to set up a Point-To-Point link by itself, but it is required so that both ends of the link, especially the UART-only side, can access the Internet.

-to somehow reach the UART interface with the PPP link.
+needs to somehow reach the UART interface with the PPP link.
+With the above

 Normally, Linux will not forward packets from one interface to another by default.
-You have two options:
+You have a few options:

 sysctl -w net.ipv4.ip_forward=1at least once after each reboot when you want to connect the UART-only computer to the Internet.